gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 Each ToolChain can be asked if it can build for a particular platform.
 Each variant has a platform associated with it.

-- Introduce `Architecture` as a simple type extending Named.
-- Native binaries plugin adds `Platform` and `PlatformContainer` and a container instance named `targetPlatforms`
+- Native binaries plugin adds new types: `Architecture`, `Platform` and `PlatformContainer`.
+    - Add an extension to `project` of type `PlatformContainer` named `targetPlatforms`.
-- Add `Platform.architecture`, that defaults to the current architecture.
+- Add `architecture` property to `Platform`
+    - If a platform has no architecture defined, then the architecture of the build machine is used.
-- If no target platform is defined, then the current platform is added as a default.
+    - If no target platform is defined and added to the PlatformContainer, then the a single default platform is added.
 - Add a `platform` property to `NativeBinary` to allow navigation from the binary to its corresponding platform.
-- Split `PlatformToolChain` out of `ToolChainInternal`, and add `ToolChainInternal.target(Platform) -> PlatformToolChain`.
+- Split `PlatformToolChain` out of `ToolChainInternal`, with `ToolChainInternal.target(Platform) -> PlatformToolChain`
-- `PlatformToolChain` contains built-in knowledge of arguments required to build for target platform.
+    - `PlatformToolChain` may contain built-in knowledge of arguments required to build for target platform.
-- Variants will be built for all available architectures
+    - Additionally, platform-specific arguments may be supplied in the build script
+- For each tool chain, a variant will be built for each defined platform.
+Later stories will allow a tool chain to only target certain platforms.
     - With a single defined platform, the binary task names and output directories will NOT contain the platform name.
     - With multiple defined platforms, task names and output directories for each variant will include the platform name.
 - When resolving the dependencies of a binary `b`, for a dependency on library `l`: